 The brief early symptoms usually resolve on their own.
 Whether treatment prevents or lessens the long-term effects of infection is uncertain.

 Treatment of chronic infection

 Typically, lymphatic filariasis is treated with diethylcarbamazine.
 This drug is taken by mouth for 1 or 12 days.
 It kills microfilariae and some adult worms.

 Before treating people with diethylcarbamazine, doctors check them for loiasis Loiasis Loiasis is infection of tissues under the skin or under the clear outer membrane that covers the eye (conjunctiva) with the roundworm Loa loa.
-Itchy swellings may appear, mainly on the arms... read more and onchocerciasis Onchocerciasis Onchocerciasis is infection with the roundworm Onchocerca volvulus.
+Itchy swellings may appear, mainly on the... read more and onchocerciasis Onchocerciasis Onchocerciasis is infection with the roundworm Onchocerca volvulus.
 It causes itching, a rash, sometimes with scarring, as well as eye symptoms that may lead to blindness.
-The infection is spread... read more because diethylcarbamazine can have serious side effects in people with these infections.
+The infection... read more because diethylcarbamazine can have serious side effects in people with these infections.

 The effects of chronic infection are treated.